Here is an easy-to-use listing of some of the questions we are most often asked about the Concordia University nursing program.

 - How long has Concordia University-Portland had a nursing program?

 The Nursing program at Concordia admitted its first class in June 2005.
+In 2016, Concordia launched its Accelerated BSN (ABSN) program for students who are looking to fast-track their nursing education.

 - Is Concordia’s nursing program an Associate degree or a Bachelor's degree?